Review of IXL - online math practice system

 Very detailed reports are also available.
 They show you the number of questions attempted and missed, and how well any particular skill has been mastered (provisional/needs improvement/satisfactory/good/excellent/mastered).
 The program even tracks the time spent on any skill.
 Kids also earn awards once they complete a skill!

 Go take a look!
-You can practice and answer 20 questions for free.
+You can practice and answer 10 questions for free.
 But even if that was all used up, you can hover over the links to see a sample question in each skill, which basically lets you preview the whole site.

 I didn't really find anything negative to write about.
 The site delivers what it says it does, the questions were good, my kids liked it – everything was just fine.
-Just remember IXL is not a curriculum; it does not have lessons or tutorials but just practice questions.
 The only negative I experienced was that logging in seemed to be slow sometimes.

-IXL.com math practice website.
-Subscriptions: $9.95/month for one child; each additional child $2.00/month.
+IXL.com math, language arts, science, and social studies practice website.
+Subscriptions: $9.95/month, $79 a year, for one child; each additional child $4/month.
 Yearly plan: $79/year.

-Review by Maria Miller, MSc, author of HomeschoolMath.net
+Review by Maria Miller